thunderbiscuit/bitcoindevkit-by-example/bdk-cli.md

 That's it!
 You can see the final transaction [here](https://blockstream.info/testnet/tx/948b6d5220043c1343f5569c35c5b33ab7b6159e9c8da5edd0f160a8c711f25d).

-## Contributing
+## Contribute
-If you think this section could use a fix or additional content, we'd love to hear about it!
+If you think this page could use a fix or some additional content, we'd love to hear about it!
 Feel free to open an issue or a pull request [here](https://github.com/thunderbiscuit/bitcoindevkit-by-example).

 <script>
 const toggleDarkMode = document.querySelector('.js-toggle-dark-mode');